 Trail description

-It takes about 1:30min to Mt.
-Okura shelter where you could also stay overnight.
-From there it took us another hour to Hakusan Murodo, the big visitor center and hut just below the summit.
+From the shelter hut it's about an hour to Hakusan Murodo, the big visitor center and hut just below the summit.
 There are toilets, restaurant, snacks etc.

 Accomodation